 I love white and black people, and all colors in-between.
-My family—the one I grew up and the one I married into—include Dutch, Native American, African, Jamaican, Irish, Scottish, and God only knows what other variations.
+My family—the one I grew up and the one I married into—include Dutch, Cherokee, African, Jamaican, Irish, Scottish, and God only knows what other variations.

 WHY IT’S PERSONAL

 Above is a small representation why haters who use expressions such as “Black People” and “White People” offend my very core.
 I love people of all colors and don’t see a color in any of them.
-Each of them, and dozens more I know, are individuals.
-What they share are values, integrity, hard work, and general decency.
+Each of them and dozens more I know are individuals.
+They share values, integrity, hard work, and general decency.
 There’s not a perfect person in the photos, but they’re people I love and believe are decent.

 White & Black Bigots Hurt People I Love

 From my point of view, each time bigots sound off; they hurt some variation of my loved ones.
 It needs to stop!

 My grandfather, one of my favorite people, was more Cherokee than white.
 My ancestors include a couple of Dutch brothers who came to America before the United States was a country.
 Nicola’s family blood comprises Jamaican, Scottish, Cuban and again God only knows what else.

 Aren’t we all mutts by this point in evolution?
 How many people with pure black or white blood still exist?
 And why should I be impressed?